-- If you are found to be qualified to move to the next step you will need to register for pre-course work in your desired program.
-The pre-course work is free and provides an opportunity for you to develop a level of confidence in performing the work and to see if this is something you are willing to invest your time and money in to complete your desired program.
+- If you are found to be qualified to move to the next step you will need to register for pre-course work.
+The pre-course work is free and provides an opportunity for you to develop a level of confidence in order to see if this is something you are willing to invest your time and money into.
 This also provides Claim Academy an opportunity to initially assess your ability to successfully deal with the rigors of the program.

-- After the you have successfully completed the pre-course work you will be provided with a short technical challenge you must solve.
-Once you have completed the technical challenge you must arrange for a technical interview.
-During the technical interview the instructor will ask questions about the solution you provided to assess the logic you applied to your solution and to verify that you were the one who provided the solution.
+- After the you have successfully completed the pre-course work, you must arrange for a technical interview.
+During the technical interview, the instructor will ask questions about the solutions provided to assess the logic applied to your solution, and to verify that you were the one who provided the solution.

-- When you have successfully defended your technical challenge, you will be encouraged to register for your selected program by completing the Claim Academy Enrollment Form and arrange for paying for your program before the start of the program orientation.
+- When you have successfully defended your technical challenge, you will be encouraged to register for your selected program by completing the Claim Academy Enrollment Form and finalize payment arrangements before the start of the program orientation.

 The prerequisite process allows students with the greatest potential to succeed in the program to move forward.
-Each student has a substantial financial and time investment in the program and this process provides the best opportunity for only students with the skills necessary for success to risk such an investment.
+Each student has a substantial financial and time investment in the program.
+This process provides the best opportunity for only students with the skills necessary for success to risk such an investment.

 You can begin your application process by clicking the link provided here.